khoa002/ffxiv-js-timer/README.md

 1. Install [Node](https://nodejs.org/)
 2. Run `npm install` to install necessary libraries
-3. Run `npm install --save grunt-cli` to install the CLI for grunt
+3. Run `npm install -g grunt-cli` to install the CLI for grunt
 4. Run `grunt` itself

 ## Testing with browsers that block AJAX to file: URLs